 As unique as Thai is, it’s not the same everywhere that it’s spoken.
 In fact, there are a number of different dialects.
 People who live in Bangkok will speak a little differently than the people who live in the northern part of the country.
 Luckily, though, no matter what dialect they speak, they all understand “Standard Thai”, so no matter where your translated documents are headed, they’ll make sense to the recipient.

-English to Thai Document Translation Services
+English to Thai Interpreter Services

 And speaking of documents, what can you expect to see in documents that have gone through a Thai to English translation?